craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Unique (~X~)
 #### Wind-Susceptible
 This area of affect can be effectively dispersed by a medium wind or a sustained (1 minute) light wind.

 #### Ignitable
 This area of affect can be ignited by a spark or open flame.
 If such a thing were to occur, any occupants of the area would immediately take 6d4 fire damage, and the area of affect becomes dispersed and/or innert.

 #### Metal-Attunement
 This weapon is specifically attuned, somehow, to metal, and solely metal.
 This weapon has no effect against items that are not metal and creatures that are not holding, wearing, or otherwise touching the targeted metal.

 # Weapon Specials
 Each of the following "Specials" may only be used once between rests.

 ### Bash
-In replacement of a weapon attack, you can attempt to perform a powerful bash.
-Your target must succeed on a
+In replacement of a melee weapon attack, you can attempt to perform a powerful bash.
+Make a normal weapon attack; your attack bonus versus your target's AC.
+If you hit with this attack,

 ### Pummel
 As a bonus action on your turn, you may make two melee weapon attacks.
 You make these attacks with disadvantage.